 Note: Reducing sugar, water, pectin or raspberries will result in set failures.
 USE EXACT AMOUNTS.

 Wash the blackberries.
-Place them all in a thin wire strainer, and mash the berries with a large wooden spoon over and over, this will separate the seeds and will produce a blackberry puree.
+Place them all in a thin wire strainer, and mash the berries with a large wooden spoon over and over, this will separate the seeds and will produce a blackberry puree - you will need exactly four cups of puree.

 Remove to occasionally scrape the outside bottom of the strainer with the spoon because there is puree on it.